anhem/docker-tutorial/README.md

 ```
 > --name string = Assign a name to the container

-Instead of creating a new container everytime we can start an existing container using its name or container id
+Instead of creating a new container all the time we can start an existing container using its name or container id
 ```
 $ docker start -i my_container
 ```